aatuh/recsys/docs/rules-runbook.md

 This runbook explains how to verify, monitor, and troubleshoot the rule/override pipeline in production.

+> **Who should read this?** Business stakeholders and engineers responsible for merchandising overrides and guardrail monitoring.

 ## 1. Rule precedence refresher

 When a recommendation request arrives, the engine evaluates rules in priority